 Equipment checks were regularly carried out in line with the manufacturer's recommendations.
-For example, the autoclave had been serviced and calibrated in March 2015 and the practice compressor in January 2016.
-The practice's X-ray machines had been serviced and calibrated as specified under current national regulations during May 2016.
-Portable appliance testing (PAT) had been carried out in January 2016.
+For example, the autoclaves had been serviced and calibrated in March 2016 and other equipment used in the decontamination processes had been serviced during February and March 2016.
+The practice's X-ray machines had been serviced and calibrated as specified under current national regulations in July 2014 and were due to be tested again in 2017.
+The machine used to deliver relative analgesia conscious sedation was serviced in March 2016.
+Portable appliance testing (PAT) was due to be carried out again in July 2016.
 The batch numbers and expiry dates for local anaesthetics were recorded in patient dental care records.
 These medicines were stored securely for the protection of patients.
-We found that the practice stored NHS prescription pads securely to prevent loss due to theft.
-We observed that the practice had equipment to deal with minor first aid problems such as minor eye problems and body fluid and mercury spillage.